×

 @inproceedings{tapia2020asap,

-author={Tapia, R. and Gómez Eguíluz, A. and Martínez-de Dios, J. R. and Ollero, A.},
+author={Tapia, Raul and Gómez Eguíluz, Augusto and Martínez-de Dios, José Ramiro and Ollero, Anibal},

-booktitle={2020 IEEE International Conference on Robotics and Automation.
+booktitle={IEEE International Conference on Robotics and Automation.
 Workshop on Unconventional Sensors in Robotics},

-title={{ASAP}: Adaptive Scheme for Asynchronous Processing of Event-Based Vision Algorithms},
+title={ASAP: Adaptive Scheme for Asynchronous Processing of Event-Based Vision Algorithms},

 year={2020},